I am a poet, an essayist, MFA low-residency faculty, editor, and amateur photographer living in Colorado.

 More Slow Arrow News

-Slow Arrow: Unearthing the Frail Children is Foreword INDIES Book of the Year Awards Finalist for Essay.
-Winners announced on June 17t.
-And it is a finalist for the 2021 CAL Writing Awards.
-Winners announced July 17th.
+Slow Arrow: Unearthing the Frail Children is Foreword INDIES Book of the Year Awards Finalist for Essay and finalist for the CAL Awards.

-My chapbook, Flying Beneath the Dog Star, will be published by Finishing Line Press as part of its open chapbook contest.
+Pre-0RDERS are open for, Flying Beneath the Dog Star, to be published by Finishing Line Press Jan 21, 2022 as part of its open chapbook contest.